-Firmly grounded within an eco-socio-political context, Jules Bishop’s artistic practice addresses the discourses of terror, trauma and crisis.
+Firmly grounded within an eco-socio-political context, Jules Bishop’s artistic practice addresses the discourses of terror, trauma, and crisis.
 She applies a methodology of approaching her work using a prism of liminality.
-Her practice has evolved, with versatility, to encompass a multitude of different mediums including sculpture, video, performance, and, most recently, installation and participation.
+Her practice has evolved, with versatility, to encompass a multitude of different mediums including sculpture, video, performance, and, most recently, audience engagement.

 Initially informed by a close personal relationship with acts of terror, Bishop has diversified her inquiries to encompass notions of liminality on a broader scale.
 Her particular research interest and studio practice focus on agency during the liminal moment.
 The urgency and agency of the climate crisis, mirror, in a contemporary temporal view of eco-aesthetics, the Duchampian-Burdenesque definition of the ‘inframince’ (the ultrathin) moment.
 Marcel Duchamp described this as, that moment between the sound of a gun being fired and seeing the mark of the bullet appear on a target.
 To Bishop, this defines the same ‘ultrathin’ moment of a vacuum as a bomb goes off.
-Her current enquiry poses the question of agency before the ‘tipping point’ and the place of no return with reference to the climate crisis.
+To the planet, this liminal period of the ‘betwixt and between’, is now.
+Her current enquiry poses the question of agency before the ‘tipping point’ and the place of no return.

 Jules Bishop is a Fine Art student at the University of Northampton.